KrasniKot/Project_utils/README.md

 # Project
-This repository contains utils used for a different proyect:
+This repository contains utils used for a different proyect.

 ## Server